What do you mean is it a different Trump doing this speech?

 Now, again, he runs the Lone Star Committee, which is a financial organization devoted to the election of Ted Cruz.

-So it's a pro-cruz outfit.
+So it's a pro-Cruz outfit.

-And it's excerpts from a memo he wrote uh three days ago that I've been sharing it with.
+And it's excerpts from a memo he wrote three days ago that I've been sharing it with.

 I made this memo.

-I'm included in this this next excerpt.
+I'm included in this next excerpt.

 As Rush Limbaugh once said during this election, people are never permanently converted.